Membership Service Providers (MSP)¶

 OrganizationalUnitIdentifier: Is the OU value that the x509 certificate needs to contain to be considered a client (admin, peer, orderer respectively).
 If this field is empty, then the classification is not applied.

-Certificate: Set this to the path of the CA or intermediate CA certificate under which client (peer, admin or orderer) identities should be validated.
+Certificate: (Optional) Set this to the path of the CA or intermediate CA certificate under which client (peer, admin or orderer) identities should be validated.
 The field is relative to the MSP root folder.
-This field is optional.
-You can leave this field blank and allow the certificate to be validated under any CA defined in the MSP configuration.
+Only a single Certificate can be specified.
+If you do not set this field, then the identities are validated under any CA defined in the organization’s MSP configuration, which could be desirable in the future if you need to add other CA or intermediate certificates.

 Notice that if the